sp4/T430-BIOS-macOS/README.md

 This is a lightly-tested patch to @n4ru's current T430.rom binary from https://github.com/n4ru/1vyrain via the .iso

+Drop it on a non-SSL HTTP server near you and take option 2 when your T430 wakes up from sleep during the exploit.

 It is patched to permanently leave cfg lock open in PowerMgmtDxe / PowerManagement2 (PE32_image)

 Using sudonull's method,we  substitute "75080FBAE80F" with "EB080FBAE80F" (JE becomes JMP) described in 2014.
 See https://sudonull.com/post/115796-UEFI-BIOS-Modification-Part-One-Introducing-UEFITool